Protect Your Family from EMF Pollution

-Within this article I outline 3 possible solutions for your family:
+Within this article I outline 3 possible solutions for families looking for the lowest EMF baby monitor setup:

-• A wired baby monitor setup from D-Link (See below)
+- A low EMF wired baby monitor system from D-Link (See below)

-• For European parents, the NUK BabyPhone (Only available in Europe)
+- For European parents, the NUK BabyPhone (Only available in Europe) is a low EMF baby monitor unit

 I have measured homes where the highest levels of microwave radiation were right next to a sleeping infant from a DECT wireless baby monitor.
 The readings were thousands of times higher than what is now considered safe.
 This news report explains why: